RuedigerMoeller/kontraktor/README.md

 kontraktor
 ==========

-lightweight and efficient Actor/(CSP) implementation in Java.
+lightweight and efficient Actor implementation in Java.
 The threading model implemented has many similarities to node.js, go's and Dart's model of concurrency.

 Kontraktor implements a typed actor model to avoid message definition+handling boilerplate code.
 Additionally this integrates well with code completion and refactoring of modern IDEs.